jump-dev/Hypatia.jl/README.md

 objective_value(model)
 value.(x)
 ```
-See our [experiment design](https://github.com/chriscoey/Hypatia.jl/blob/master/examples/experimentdesign/JuMP.jl) and [D-optimal design](https://github.com/chriscoey/Hypatia.jl/blob/master/examples/doptimaldesign/JuMP.jl) examples for more information and references for this example.
+See our [D-optimal design](https://github.com/chriscoey/Hypatia.jl/blob/master/examples/doptimaldesign/JuMP.jl) example for more information and references.

 Many more examples using the native interface or JuMP can be found in the [examples folder](https://github.com/chriscoey/Hypatia.jl/tree/master/examples).